SansGuidon/bookmarks/README.md

 > we need high design quality for stuff that is critical to our products and less design quality for stuff that isn't critical.
 * [Joshua Kerievsky](https://www.industriallogic.com/blog/whats-wrong-with-clean-code/) - (2010) What’s Wrong With Clean Code? | When Cleaning Is Not Enough
 > Clean frequently and remodel occasionally to produce an excellent design.
+* [John Sonmez](https://www.youtube.com/watch?v=o1tDEqHf6_M) - [Video] (2016) Being A Slow Developer...
+Am I Screwed? | on slow programming, clean code & productivity.
+Don't rush, do it right, do it clean then do it fast.

 ## Conferences
 > In Belgium